Seán Dublin Bay Rockall Loftus: Personal life

 In 1962, Loftus married Úna Uí Lachtnáin, a home economics teacher from Cootehill, County Cavan.
 They had 3 children.
 A committed Gaeilgeoir, she became heavily involved in Oireachtas na Gaeilge, and was elected President of Oireachtas na Gaeilge in 2011.
 Uí Lachtnáin also served several years as Chairperson of the Dublin City Community Forum and was a founding member of the Bull Island Action Group.

 Death

 Loftus died on 10 July 2010 at the Mater Private Hospital.
 His funeral mass took place at St. Gabriel's Roman Catholic Church in Dollymount and he was interred at St. Fintan's Cemetery, Sutton on 12 July 2010.
-He was survived by his wife, Úna, who died on 1 April 2014.
+His widow Úna Uí Lachtnáin died on 1 April 2014.